 Residents can provide their own wheeled bins, providing they meet the EN840 standard and they match council bin specification (e.g. colours and current sizes for each type of bin and include the West Lindsey logo).

 What happens if I don’t pay for bins?

 The council has a legal requirement under Section 46 of the Environmental Protection Act 1990 (EPA) to collect household waste.
 Section 46 says that the local authority can define the kind of bin to be used and require the occupier to pay for it.

-Residents who decline to pay for the supply of a waste container may be served with a Section 46 notice under the Environmental Protection Act 1990 and or other relevant legislation.
-The notice will require the provision by the householder of the necessary containers for their waste.
-Failure to comply with this notice may lead to the issuing of a fixed penalty notice and or prosecution by the council, if the resident puts rubbish out in an unauthorised container.
+Residents who decline to pay for the supply of a waste bin may be served with a Section 46 notice under the Environmental Protection Act 1990 and or other relevant legislation.
+The notice will require the provision by the householder of the necessary bins for their waste.
+Failure to comply with this notice may lead to the issuing of a fixed penalty notice and or prosecution by the council, if the resident puts rubbish out in an unauthorised bin.